AbdoulSy/ADSP/apps_wrapper/management/speech.md

 Imagine the programming of the future.
-Think that now, a developer can do the work of 1000s of people with much less efforts.
+Think that now, a developer can do the work of 1000s of people with much less efforts than 20 years ago.
 And that always was the trend, a company goes ahead of the curve once they can achieve as much as other companies with less resources and less efforts.
 Just Recently, developers started having the name DevOps, because they developped applications that could manage the operations with simple programming.